-Also in October, Irish economist David McWilliams posted a blog entitled Get tolerant, get rich2 whereby he illustrates the economic and social importance of tolerance and goes on to say that “tolerance of gays also means tolerance of trying new things, being open to new ideas”.
-John Browne, former BP CEO, tackles the issue from a corporate perspective in his book The Glass Closet.
+Irish economist David McWilliams posted a blog entitled Get tolerant, get rich whereby he illustrates the economic and social importance of tolerance and goes on to say that “tolerance of gays also means tolerance of trying new things, being open to new ideas”.

-Personal friends and acquaintances – gay and straight – are in favour of promoting Ireland amongst the gay community abroad, and those employed in the tourism industry have no objection to having a few pink pounds in their pocket after a hard day’s work.
-One might point to the lack of LGBTI venues outside the main cities as a disadvantage but this shortage hasn’t stopped the gay community from flocking to Kerry, a county with no gay venues.
-Clearly we’ve created a community based on diversity and inclusiveness.
-Carrauntoohil doesn’t discriminate on grounds of sexuality so neither does the rest of the parish.
+Personal friends and acquaintances – gay and straight – are in favour of promoting Ireland among the gay community abroad, and those employed in the tourism industry have no objection to having a few pink pounds in their pocket after a hard day’s work.

-Last year, I organised a dating game for a farming charity event and not one eyebrow was raised when the event invited the LGBTI community to participate as well.
+Some years ago, I organised a dating game for a farming charity event and not one eyebrow was raised when the event invited the LGBT community to participate as well.
 Truth is, being gay no longer means being side-lined.
 It means being part of the whole community.
 And this is why I’d like to see our whole community being promoted to everyone.

 Barriers will not be broken down and lives will not be enriched if only specific activities/events are marketed towards gay tourists.
 The island of Ireland has a long history of religious divide and we must not repeat history with respect to other discriminatory grounds.
-I hope I’ve made a compelling case for Fáilte Ireland to advertise in gay media.
-Then again, a yes vote in the upcoming Marriage Referendum might be the best advert of all.
+I hope I’ve made a compelling case for Fáilte Ireland to advertise all of Ireland in gay media.